V-S School Board looks at 2020-21 calendar

 Mary Jo Hainstock, district superintendent, pointed out a few items in the board member’s packets:

-* Community and staff agree that they want a spring break, is should be around Easter, April 4, and include some snow make-up days;
+- Community and staff agree that they want a spring break, it should be around Easter, April 4, and include some snow make-up days;

 Also included in the survey were questions about graduation.
 Respondents were asked if graduation should continue to be held Memorial Day weekend or the previous weekend.
 “The survey indicated there was an interest in considering some other options,” Hainstock wrote in the board packet.